Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 Get your hands on a copy of your company mission or values statement.
 These guidelines explain why your company exists and what you do.
 This will help you set brand identity, purpose, core values, personality, and visual and voice tone.

 If your company has a style guide or social media playbook, internalize it.
-Here you’ll find sample posts and headlines, voice and tone examples, best practices for calls to action, and more.
+You’ll find sample posts and headlines, voice and tone examples, best practices for calls to action, and more.

 10) Know your audience